How cloud evaluation works

 Job running for a long time

 Your evaluation job might remain in the Running state for an extended period.
-This typically occurs when the Azure OpenAI model deployment doesn’t have enough capacity, causing the service to retry requests.
-Resolution:- Cancel the current evaluation job using
+This condition typically occurs when the Azure OpenAI model deployment doesn’t have enough capacity, causing the service to retry requests.
+Resolution:- Cancel the current evaluation job by using

-client.evals.runs.cancel(run_id, eval_id=eval_id). - Increase the model capacity in the Azure portal.
+openai_client.evals.runs.cancel(run_id, eval_id=eval_id). - Increase the model capacity in the Azure portal.

 - Run the evaluation again.